FelipeJColon/covid19_bed_occupancy/app/info.md

 The following values are specified by the user to tailor the model to a particular scenario.
 Model parameters are set with sensible defaults while a starting date and count for the forecast are required inputs.

 * **Date of the reference admission**
-  - *Required*
+  - Default: today's date
 * **Number of admissions on that date**
-  - *Required*
+  - Default: 1
-* **Duration of the forecast**, i.e. how far ahead to predict
+* **Duration of the forecast**, i.e. how far ahead to predict.
   - Default: 14 days
 * **Assumed reporting level in %**
-  - Default: 100%, i.e. all admissions reported
+  - Default: 100%, i.e. all admissions reported.
-* **Assumed doubling time**, in days.
+* **Assumed doubling time, in days**.
 This is the estimated time taken for the epidemic to double in size, and serves as a measure of transmission intensity.
   - Default: *look for sensible number from literature*
-* **Uncertainty in doubling time**, in days.
+* **Uncertainty in doubling time, in days**.
 Since the doubling time is an estimated parameter, it is necessary to incorporate the potential error associated with it.
 Lower / upper bound will be doubling time +/- this value.
   - Default: *?*
 * **Number of simulations** to incorporate uncertainty in the duration of stay.
-  Default: 50 simulated durations of stay per admission
+  - Default: 50 simulated durations of stay per admission.

 ### Pre-set model parameters

 Two options for duration of hospitalisation are provided to match the results of [Zhou et al 2020](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30566-3/fulltext):

-* Long-stay: discretised Weibull (shape:*?*, scale:*?*) to aim for a median of 11 days, IQR 7-14
+* Long-stay: discretised Weibull (shape: 2, scale: 13) to aim for a median of 11 days, IQR 7-14.
-* Short-stay: discretised Weibull (shape:2, scale:10) to aim for a median of 8
+* Short-stay: discretised Weibull (shape: 2, scale: 10) to aim for a median of 8 days, IQR 4-12.
-    days, IQR 4-12

 These distributions may not be appropriate in some settings, and the user should take this into account when interpreting a forecast.